 If you’re looking for an enticing and eclectic city, jam packed with cultural attractions, excellent food and a vibrant atmosphere, Marrakech is a brilliant city to visit.
 Easily accessed by several UK airports, Marrakech is a very popular winter sun location.

 Marrakech is also a brilliant destination to enjoy decadent and luxurious experiences without breaking the bank.
 Several hotels in Marrakech offer day passes to tourists to use their facilities. one of the very best hotels to do this at is the incredible La Mamounia hotel.
-Visitors can purchase day passes and spend the day as guests of the hotel for a reasonable price.
+Visitors can purchase day passes and spend the day as guests of the hotel.

-Whilst a stay at the hotel overnight is in excess of £450, visiting La Mamounia as a day guest is a smart way to experience easily one of the most opulent hotels in the world.
+Whilst a stay at the hotel overnight is in excess of £500, visiting La Mamounia as a day guest gives visitors the opportunity to experience easily one of the most opulent hotels in the world.

 Top tips for Visiting La Mamounia as a Day Visitor